-From MotoGP to DTM; Dovizioso drives BMW GT3
+From MotoGP to DTM; Andrea Dovizioso drives BMW GT3

-From MotoGP to DTM; Dovizioso drives BMW GT3
+From MotoGP to DTM; Andrea Dovizioso drives BMW GT3

 Former MotoGP rider Andrea Dovizioso tested a BMW M4 GT3 with Project 1 last week to determine if he was ready to take on DTM this season.

-Dovizioso shared an M4 GT3 with factory BMW driver and two-time DTM winner Marco Wittmann at Hockenheim on March 28 and 29 for his first experience driving a GT3 car.
+Dovizioso shared a M4 GT3 with BMW factory driver and two-time DTM winner Marco Wittmann at Hockenheim on March 28 and 29 for his first experience driving such a car.

 Project 1 has already secured Wittmann to spearhead its DTM campaign, and the squad has been seeking for a second driver to round out its lineup for the 2023 season.